What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Walking

 Walking is an excellent low-impact exercise option for young puppies.
 Take your furry friend on daily walks, gradually increasing the distance as they grow stronger.
-It not only provides physical exercise but also mental stimulation through new sights, smells, and interactions with the environment.
+It not only provides physical exercise but also through new sights, smells, and interactions with the environment.

 Running